mre/srcco.de/posts/why-kubernetes.rst

 I can certainly agree with that statement, but from my anecdotal experience, people starting with container orchestration often discount the value of the "standard" Kubernetes API (it's just not part of their requirements list)
 --- they are surprised when I tell them that **the de-facto standard, extensible API is my main argument for Kubernetes**.
 I got to know companies switching from AWS ECS to EKS exactly for this reason: they had to solve problems specifically for ECS where for Kubernetes they could use existing Open Source tooling created for the Kubernetes API.
+While you should not just jump on Kubernetes "because everybody does it", its long list of users (organizations) is certainly an advantage, *especially* for learning about production operations.
+I `started collecting Kubernetes Failure Stories <https://srcco.de/posts/kubernetes-failure-stories.html>`_ for no other reason than to leverage the enormous community and improve infrastructure operations (true for managed and self-hosted).
+I have yet to see a similarly extensive list for other container orchestration systems --- and believe me: not finding failure stories does not mean there are none ;-)

 You will have to invest in your infrastructure either way, even for managed platforms like ECS you will need to learn specific concepts, abstractions, and pitfalls.
 I believe that Kubernetes allows you to better utilize the acquired knowledge across cloud providers, environments, and even employers.